Emergency Treatment for MBD

 a syringe or spoon

-Crush one pill and add a little water or fruit juice to make a paste.
-Use the syringe or spoon to force-feed the mixture, a little at a time, until it is all gone.
+If that doesn't work, then, crush one Tums or calcium pill and add a little water or fruit juice.
+Use the syringe, eyedropper, or spoon to force-feed the mixture, a little at a time, until it is all gone.
+Feed a total of 500 mg of calcium, and spread it out through the day and night to keep his blood calcium levels as steady as possible.

-After you give the initial dose of calcium, give 100 mg calcium every 4 hours.
+We recommend an initial dose of 500mg calcium.
+After you give the initial dose, give 100 mg calcium every 4 hours.
 If symptoms return or do not improve, try dosing more often: every 3 hours.
 Severe cases may need 50 mg calcium every 2 hours.

 Your squirrel's symptoms should improve within a few hours; within 1-3 days your squirrel should be alert, active, and eating, with no seizures or paralysis.
 You should be giving 500-600 mg calcium per day.
 Keep track of how many doses you give so you can adjust the dosage if needed.
 You should work with TSB members to do this.